nprapps/lunchbox/README.md

 var defaultLogo = logos[currentLogo]['whitePath'] // path to default logo
 ```

+At the bottom of the form, you will notice a Sharing Guidelines section.
+To edit that section, you can just update the list in `templates/waterbug.html`.

 ### Multiple Themes

 For Quotable and Factlist, you can provide up to three themes in addition to the default theme if your news organization requires different branding for different accounts (think [NPR](http://twitter.com/npr) vs. [NPR Music](http://twitter.com/nprmusic)).